 Just across the street look up and you’ll find Never Bust, a chain connecting two historic buildings.

-In Five Points you’ll find the Hootie and the Blowfish Memorial, commemorating the band that started here at the University of South Carolina.
-Also in Five Points, peep one of the city’s newest sculptures, the Hubble.
+From there we’re headed to Five Points, where you’ll find the Hootie and the Blowfish Memorial, commemorating the band that started here at the University of South Carolina.
+Also in Five Points, take a peep at the Hubble, a 15,000-pound brick wheel.

 Color Collector

-In the Main Street District, check out Milagros and Tokamak.
+Follow Gervais Street until you get to The Vista where you’ll find Lady Vista waiting to greet you.
+Nearby in the Main Street District, check out Milagros and Tokamak.
 Continue over to South Main Street where you’ll find Bear Ears/Solar Eclipse Mural and the imaginative Aaron Graves Tribute Mural on the sides of locally owned restaurants.

 You can’t miss the Five Points Postcard Mural, featuring Columbia SC icons.